Dylan-Hays/Video-Game-Deal-Finder/README.md

-# 🎮 Video Game Deal Tracker
+# 🎮 Video Game Deal Finder

 Welcome to **Video Game Deal Finder** – a web application that allows you to search for video games and instantly discover where they’re on sale across multiple stores!